Non-linear Welfare-Aware Strategic Learning: Welfare Analysis

 \subsection{Beyond the linear setting}

-\citet{bechavod2022information} considered linear settings when both the labeling function $h$ and decision policy $f$ are linear and revealed that \textit{decision-maker welfare} ($\text{DW}(f)$) and \textit{social welfare} ($\text{IMP}(f)$) can attain the optimum simultaneously when the decision maker deploys $f = h$ and agents best respond to $f$.
+\citet{bechavod2022information} considered linear settings when both the labeling function $h$ and decision policy $f$ are linear and revealed that \textit{decision-maker welfare} ($\text{DW}(f)$) and \textit{agent improvement} ($\text{IMP}(f)$) can attain the optimum simultaneously when the decision maker deploys $f = h$ and agents best respond to $f$ with a quadratic cost.
 However, under general non-linear settings, the compatibility of welfare is rarely achieved and we present the necessary and sufficient conditions to guarantee the alignment of all welfare in Thm. \ref{thm:general}.